-- For a seafood twist, replace chicken with shrimp or scallops, ensuring to adjust the cooking time as seafood cooks faster.
+- For a seafood twist, replace chicken with shrimp or scallops, ensuring that the cooking time is adjusted as seafood cooks faster.

 - Omit the chicken and add a medley of vegetables like mushrooms, bell peppers, and zucchini for a hearty vegetarian version.

 - You can swap out the chicken for beef or pork.

 - Swap out penne for fettuccine or linguine, which also pair wonderfully with Alfredo sauce and offer a different texture.

 - Experiment with adding other cheeses, like mozzarella or fontina, for a unique flavor and an even creamier texture.